 Remove anything from the case that could interfere with the case joining.
 Run a bead of sealant around the entire end before pushing cases together tightly.
 Make sure all alignment pins are in place before running a bead of sealant and pushing the case together.

-Push cases tightly together and bolt them through the holes provided.
+through the holes provided.
 Tighten until all margins are equal.
-DO NOT OVER TIGHTEN.
-Repeat steps 4-8 until entire line-up is set.
+DO NOT OVER TIGHTEN.Repeat steps 4-8 until entire lineup is set.